 That’s part of the idea behind shared decision-making, a trend in healthcare designed to improve care and patient satisfaction.
 Doctors work to learn as much as possible about your health conditions.
 But when it comes to how you feel and what you prefer, you know best.
 Put the two together, and you get shared decision-making.

-To find out more about this approach, I interviewed Michael Rothberg, MD, Chair of Cleveland Clinic’s Medicine Institute Center for Value-Based Care Research.
+To find out more about this approach, we interviewed Michael Rothberg, MD, Chair of Cleveland Clinic’s Medicine Institute Center for Value-Based Care Research.

 How would you define shared decision-making?